 The Trocadero at the Elephant and Castle, pictured in 1963 shortly before it was demolished.
 Note the presence of Alexander Fleming House in the left background, newly built by Erno Goldfinger and now known as Metro Central Heights.

 The Trocadero was one of the last surviving relics of the pre-war Elephant and Castle, which was once so rich in theatres, cinemas, pubs and shops that it was known as the Piccadilly of the South.
 Instead of being merely the brutal traffic roundabout it now is, the Elephant and Castle once had a strong cultural identity, rough and ready throughout, but vibrantly alive, and Buddy Holly's British debut at The Trocadero indicates the way it could capture contemporary trends and introduce the country to new and exciting movements in popular culture.

 Here is the itinerary of Buddy Holly's Tour of Britain.
-It gives an idea of just how exhausting tours like this were, two shows a night, seven nights a week, for almost a full month.
+It gives an idea of just how exhausting tours like this were, two, sometimes three shows per day, seven days a week, for almost a full month.

 Buddy Holly tour of Britain, March 1958